-If you are a current OSU graduate student at the Corvallis campus pursuing a concurrent degree or if you reside near the Corvallis campus and are able to complete all of your coursework/attend classes in Corvallis, you are encouraged to apply for the site-based version of the certificate.
-Applications for the site-based version of the program are typically made available in January with an admission deadline in April.
+If you are a current OSU graduate student at the Corvallis campus pursuing a concurrent degree or if you reside near the Corvallis campus and are able to complete all of your coursework/attend classes in Corvallis, you are encouraged to apply for the site-based version of the program.
+Applications for the site-based version of the program are typically made available in January.
 Admitted students begin with other members of their cohort in September each year.

 If you reside in a location where completing all of your coursework/attending classes in Corvallis is impractical, not feasible, or simply not preferred (this includes, perhaps, current OSU graduate students at campuses beyond Corvallis), you are encouraged to apply for the online version of the certificate.
 Applications for the online version of the certificate are accepting on a rolling basis and admitted students may begin their coursework during any term.
 For information specific to the online GCCUT, visit the Ecampus GCCUT website.

 Can I enroll in the GCCUT at the same time as another degree?

 Yes, you can complete the GCCUT concurrently with another degree at OSU.
 However, you may not begin GCCUT and another OSU graduate degree in the same term.

 Can I enroll in the GCCUT as my only degree?

 Yes, you can complete the GCCUT as a standalone credential at OSU or concurrently enroll with another degree at a different institution.

 What if I don't want to teach in a higher education setting?